ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

    not the requested action.

 The client MUST ascertain that its keying material is still valid before sending a request or processing a response.
+If the client recently has updated the access token (see {{update}}), it must be prepared that its request is still handled according to the previous authorization rules as there is no strict ordering between access token uploads and resource access messages.
+See also
+{{multiple-access-tokens}} for a discussion of access token processing.

 If the client gets an error response containing AS Request Creation Hints (cf.  Section 5.1.2 of {{I-D.ietf-ace-oauth-authz}}
 as response to its requests, it SHOULD request a new access token from